AdaCore/spark2014/lrm/source/packages.rst

 .. todo::
    Should we provide a way of allowing volatile variables in the visible part of a public package?

+.. todo:: Should we allow Volatile => In_Out?

+.. todo:: Consider Volatile => Latched

 .. centered:: **Verification Rules**